dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 <!-- UPDATE 8.0 Cross-link CSR -->

-For client-side rendering (CSR) and interactivity, file data is streamed directly into the .NET code within the browser.
+For a client-side component, file data is streamed directly into the .NET code within the browser.

 :::moniker range=">= aspnetcore-6.0"